Aminocd/slate/source/index.html.md

 --------- | -----------
-id | The ID of the product cancellation store-id | The ID of the store where the cancelled product was sold product-id | The ID of the product that was cancelled product-discontinual-id | The ID of the product_discontinual that created the product_cancellation product-name | The name of the cancelled product
+id | The ID of the product cancellation store-id | The ID of the store where the cancelled product was sold store-name | The name of the store where the cancelled product was sold product-id | The ID of the product that was cancelled product-discontinual-id | The ID of the product_discontinual that created the product_cancellation product-name | The name of the cancelled product